 Can they eat on NIPPV?

-Feeding the NIPPV patient is frequently overlooked but the patient without adequate nutrition can not get better, discuss with the T/L diet for your patient and how to keep them breathing well during mask breaks.
+Feeding the NIPPV patient is frequently overlooked but the patient without adequate nutrition can not get better, discuss with the T/L a diet for your patient and how to keep them breathing well during mask breaks with HiFlow etc

 A plan of escalation should be clearly written for your patient;